zhlouise/AAE2004_W1_Group_12/README.md

   <li>C<sub>C</sub> is the fixed cost independent of time in $</li>
 </ul>

+We began our coding solution to this task by first setting up the obstacles and cost intensive areas assigned to our group.
+This could be easily done in '''main()''' though the '''append()''' function, which adds a continuous series of x or y coordinates into their respective list.
+We also modified the coordinates of the starting position and the ending position, sx, sy, gx, and gy, respectively.

-We begin our coding solution to this task by first writing the helper function ```trip_cost(passengers, weeks, max_flight, time_cost, fuel_cost)```.
+We then proceeded to writing the helper function ```trip_cost(passengers, weeks, max_flight, time_cost, fuel_cost)```.
 This function takes the total amount of passengers, the numbers of weeks to complete carrying the passengers, the maximum number of flights allowed, the time related cost per minute, and the fuel consumption rate as the input parameters.
+The first thing we wanted to make sure in our function is that, out of the three aircrafts to choose from, we could only choose the ones that has the capacity to satisfy the amount of passengers specified in the scenario.

 ### b.
 Results